sthhher/projest/README.md

 In this way we will have functions directly linked to protein like:
 Protein("2ki5").get_similar_protein() -> We will obtain fasta file, pdb file, all the information of protein in mongodb (in the init) and the similar protein of each chain.

+## Functions
+There are 7 functions:
+  - get_sequence_aminoacids: in Protein.
+Returns a list with chain and the sequence of aminoacids (1 letter).
+From fasta file.
+  - get_chain_list: in Protein.
+Return a list with the differents chains there are.
+  - get_aminoacid_list: in Protein.
+Return a list with the differents aminoacids (3 letters) with the differents sequence numbers classified in chains
+  - get_similar_protein: in Protein.
+Return a dictionary with differents chains and the most similar protein of that chain of the protein.
+  - general_dictionary: in Protein.
+Any return.
+It inserts in mongodb all the information classified.
+  - load_protein_pdb: in extract_atoms_information.
+Returns the pdb file of the protein.
+Download the pdb file of the protein in the same directory of the files.
+  - load_protein_fasta: in extract_atoms_information.
+Returns the fasta file of the protein.Download the fasta file of the protein in the same directory of the files.